singleron-RD/CeleScope/docs/manual.md

 ## Introduction
-CeleScope is a collection of bioinfomatics analysis pipelines developed at Singleron to process single cell sequencing data generated with Singleron products.
+CeleScope is a collection of bioinfomatics analysis pipelines to process single cell sequencing data generated with Singleron products.
 These pipelines take paired-end FASTQ files as input and generate output files which can be used for downstream data analysis as well as a summary of QC criteria.

 Each pipeline consists of several steps and they all have two identical pre-processing steps: `barcode` and `cutadapt`. `barcode`step is used for barcode demupltiplexing, correction and read filtering. `cutadapt` step calls [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) for read trimming.